SAP/jenkins-library/documentation/docs/scenarios/gCTS_Scenario.md

 This scenario explains how to use a pipeline to deploy a commit to a test system, and execute ABAP unit tests and ATC (ABAP Test Cockpit) checks in the test system.
 In detail, this scenario covers the following steps:
 For each new commit that arrives in the remote repository, the pipeline executes the following Piper steps in the test system:
 1. [gctsDeploy](https://www.project-piper.io/steps/gctsDeploy/): Deploys the commit on the test system.
-2. [gctsExecuteABAPUnitTests](https://www.project-piper.io/steps/gctsExecuteABAPUnitTests/): Executes ABAP unit tests and ATC (ABAP Test Cockpit) checks for the ABAP development objects of the commit.
+2. [gctsExecuteABAPUnitTests](https://www.project-piper.io/steps/gctsExecuteABAPUnitTests/): Executes ABAP unit tests and ATC checks for the ABAP development objects of the commit.
 - If the result of the testing is success, the pipeline finishes.
 - If the result of the testing is error, a rollback to the previous commit is executed.
-You can check the results of the testing using the Warnings Next Generation Plugin in Jenkins.
+You can check the results of the testing using the [Warnings Next Generation Plugin](https://www.jenkins.io/doc/pipeline/steps/warnings-ng/#warnings-next-generation-plugin) in Jenkins.

 ## Prerequisites